HanXuMartin/Color-Invariant-Skin-Segmentation/README.md

 ## Train models with your own dataset

 We trained our models using [ECU](https://ieeexplore.ieee.org/document/1359760) dataset.
 Following the steps if you want to train your own models.
-We suggest the groundtruth to be in the images format (like jpg, png and so on)
+We suggest the groundtruth to be in the image format (like jpg, png)
 ## Dataset organition
 Origanize your dataset as follows:
 ```